A cultural celebration to share with your adopted Chinese son or daughter

 Plan an event

-If you are ambitious, you can also plan an event at your child’s school or playgroup.
+If you are ambitious, you can also plan an event at your child’s school or with her playgroup.
 This will give your child a chance to celebrate with a larger group of people, and it has the added benefit of teaching others about valuable traditions.

 Procure and prepare lucky foods.
 Even if you live in an area where the most exotic grocery store is Safeway, Amazon and other online retailers often have a nice selection of candy, preserved fruits, and other sweets.
 Cooking as a family and sharing the meal with friends and relatives can make the event even more special.
 Here are some resources: